EnzymeAD/rustbook/src/debug_backend.md

 ```sh
 <path/to/llvm-extract> -S --func=<name> --recursive --rfunc="enzyme_autodiff*" --rfunc="enzyme_fwddiff*" --rfunc=<fnc_called_by_enzyme> out.ll -o mwe.ll
 ```
+This command creates `mwe.ll`, a Minimal Working Example.

 Please adjust the name passed with the last `--func` flag.
 You can either apply the `#[no_mangle]` attribute to the function you differentiate, then you can replace it with the Rust name.
 Otherwise you will need to look up the mangled function name.